Atwoit is a name whose history is connected to the ancient Anglo-Saxon

 Atwoit Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations

 were common, even among the names of the most literate people.
 Known variations of the Atwoit family name include Attwood, Atwood, Attewood, Atwode, Athwood and many more.

 Early Notables of the Atwoit family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Atwoit Notables in all our PDF Extended History products and printed products wherever possible.
+Peter Atwood (1643-1712), was an English Dominican friar from Warwickshire; he was several...
+Another 29 words (2 lines of text) are included under the topic Early Atwoit Notables in all our PDF Extended History products and printed products wherever possible.